It's Only Rock 'n Roll: Release

 In order to promote the album, music videos were filmed for several of the songs.
-The most commonly seen video from the album was the one for "It’s Only Rock’n’Roll (But I Like It)," featuring the band (in U.S. Navy sailor suits) playing in a tent, which gradually fills with soap bubbles (Taylor is featured in the video but did not play on the actual recording).
+The most commonly seen video from the album was the one for "It’s Only Rock’n’Roll (But I Like It)," featuring the band (in U.S. Navy sailor suits) playing in a tent, which gradually fills with soap bubbles (Taylor, Watts and Wyman are all featured in the video but did not play on the actual recording).
 Videos were also filmed for "Ain’t Too Proud to Beg" and "Till The Next Goodbye."